 Most project managers and estimators recognize five tiers of estimate that coincide with the standard five phases of the design process.
 They’re called tiers because they build on one another, growing in complexity as the design is finalized.
 Often two or more of them — sometimes all of them — will be used throughout the course of a project.

-For instance, in a design-build process, the estimators are on board from the conceptual phase of design and will employ each tier of estimating along the way.
+For instance, in a design-build process, the estimators are on board from the conceptual phase of design and will employ each estimate level along the way.
 At other times, an Architect might pull an estimator into a project at some point along the design process to check that they’re within budget.
-And in traditional bidding, the contractor only gets one shot, based on the final construction documents.
+And in traditional bidding, the contractor only gets one shot based on the final construction documents.

-According to the American Society of Professional Estimators (ASPE), the tiers lay out as follows:
+According to the American Society of Professional Estimators (ASPE), there are 5 levels of cost estimates as follows:

 Level 1: Order of Magnitude Estimate